Orange and Pineapple Juice. A refreshing summer drink.

 Let your children enjoy this drink on a hot summer day.
 For parents, add your favorite liquor and enjoy it.

-- Pour it in a glass and Serve immediately.
+Pour it into a glass and Serve immediately.

 Talk to your baby’s/toddler’s Pediatrician before starting any new food.